arineng/jcrvalidator/README.md

 * 0.5.2 - NOT YET RELEASED
   * Added -J command line option
-  * Changed command line option -s to -S to be more consistent The current version of the JCR specification can be found [here](http://tools.ietf.org/html/draft-newton-json-content-rules-05)
+  * Changed command line option -s to -S to be more consistent
+  * Will no longer allow member rules to be root rules The current version of the JCR specification can be found [here](http://tools.ietf.org/html/draft-newton-json-content-rules-05)